 Ryan Burns, phd, frcgs

-Before coming to UW, I worked for 8 years at University of Calgary, and prior to that a year as a visiting professor at the wonderful Temple University, teaching courses in web mapping and GIScience.
-My Ph.D. is from University of Washington, where I worked with Sarah Elwood, Mark Ellis, Vicky Lawson, and Jin-Kyu Jung.
+Before returning to Seattle in 2024, I worked for 8 years at University of Calgary, and prior to that a year as a visiting professor at the wonderful Temple University, teaching courses in web mapping and GIScience.
+My Ph.D. is from University of Washington, where I worked with Sarah Elwood.
 I did my master’s degree research in Geography at San Diego State University (2009), where I worked with André Skupin to visualize people’s perceptions of San Diego neighborhoods.
 Going even further back, in 2006 I graduated Magna Cum Laude from Eastern Kentucky University with an honors B.A. in Geography.

 But most importantly, I am more than my academic interests.
-In the past I was a music reviewer for The Sights and Sounds, specializing in ambient, experimental, and minimal electronic music.
-I run a lot - I am currently training for the Seattle Marathon, and have run several ultramarathons (races over 26.2 miles).
+In the past I was a music reviewer for the website The Sights and Sounds (RIP!), specializing in ambient, experimental, and minimal electronic music.
+I run a lot - in May 2025 I won first place in the Pigtails 100 mile ultramarathon, and have run several other marathons and ultramarathons.
 I have read a good number of the Modern Library’s 100 Best Novels, and I’m still working my way through it.
 I love backpacking, tea, technology, and photography.
 I would like to climb Mt.
 Kilimanjaro before the permanent snow melts.
 If I could go back in history to meet someone, I wouldn’t go far - probably mid-1920s and meet ee cummings.

 contact details